Pneumonia in a child

 Carbapenems |

-- with severe pneumonia requiring hospitalization, or with pneumonia in a child or adolescent who has modifying factors.
+- With severe pneumonia, requiring hospitalization, or with pneumonia in a child or a teenager with modifying factors.

-Antibiotics of choice for the first group are amoxicillin and amoxicillin + clavulanic acid or macrolides.
-Alternative drugs - cefuroxime or doxycycline, as well as macrolides, if previously prescribed amoxicillin or amoxicillin + clavulanic acid.
+Antibiotics of choice for the first group - amoxicillin and amoxicillin + clavulanic acid or macrolides.
+Alternative drugs - cofuroxim or doxycycline, as well as macrolides, if amoxicillin or amoxicillin + clavulanic acid was prescribed before.

-Antibiotics of choice for the second group are amoxicillin + clavulanic acid or cephalosporins of the second generation.
-Alternative drugs - cephalosporins III or IV generation.
-Macrolides should be preferred for intolerance of ß-lactam antibiotics and for pneumonia, presumably caused by M. Pneumoniae and C. Pneumoniae.
+Antibiotics of choice for the second group - amoxicillin + clavulanic acid or cephalosporins of the II generation.
+Alternative drugs - cephalosporins of the III or IV generation.
+Macrolides should be preferred with intolerance to ß-lactam antibiotics and with pneumonia, presumably caused by M. Pneumoniae and S. Pneumoniae.

-The choice of antibacterial drugs for the treatment of pneumonia in children and adolescents (7-18 years)
+The choice of antibacterial drugs for the treatment of pneumonia in children and adolescents (7-18 years old)

 Form of pneumonia |